SandyCOG/Afrofem-Coders-Assignments/README.md

 # Afrofem-Coders-Assignments
-This repository is a compilation of  Afrofem Coders Data science bootcamp weekly assignments and datasets.
+This repository is a compilation of Afrofem Coders Data science bootcamp's code along sessions (which I have worked on by myself as well as made some tweaks), weekly assignments and datasets.